Use this menu to easily find what works for you:

 What is Wage Recovery?

 When any of these examples of wage theft occur, the recovery work can be performed in different ways.
 Concerning Ontario in specific, the Ministry of Labour, Training, and Skills Development (MoL) is the provincial government body responsible for investigating claims and prosecuting violations, when the workers’ industry falls under federal jurisdiction, or when there is no collective agreement with a union in the workplace.
-A claim form can be filed with the MoL, and an officer assigned to the case that will ask both employer and employee to provide more contextual information prior to coordinating a meeting or arranging a settlement between the both parties concerned.
+A claim form can be filed with the MoL and an officer assigned to the case that will ask both employer and employee to provide more contextual information prior to coordinating a meeting or arranging a settlement between the both parties concerned.
 This process can take from 3-8 months before the Ministry reaches a decision, of which the losing party may subsequently request an appeal if desired

-Since the 2014 fiscal year, the MoL has investigated over 15,000 claims on an annual basis and initiated anywhere between 2300-3600 claims on its own, focusing primarily on high-risk sectors and employers having repeatedly committed violations.
+Since the 2014, the MoL has investigated over 15,000 claims on an annual basis and initiated anywhere between 2300-3600 claims on its own, focusing primarily on high-risk sectors and employers having repeatedly committed violations.
 Unfortunately, these investigations resulted in a successful prosecution rate of under 5% against employers violating a claim, with total annual numbers amounting as low as 86 and as high as 955 per year.

 Throughout this six-year span, the Government of Ontario simultaneously implemented and rescinded legislation to increase the amount of employment standards officers working for the MoL.
 In 2016, a report commissioned by the MoL found extensive problems concerning enforcement of labour laws, and between 2017-2018 had increased its staff up to 271 officers from previous 198 before budget cuts were imposed in 2019.

-Despite the MoL’s budget restraints to fulfill its duty to investigate and recover wages for working people, the Industrial Workers of the World (IWW) considers it to be an unreliable enforcer of existing labour legislation, and likewise does not advocate for the interests of the working class as a whole.
+Despite the MoL’s budget restraints to fulfill its duty to investigate and recover wages for working people, the Industrial Workers of the World (IWW) considers the MoL to be an unreliable enforcer of existing labour legislation, and likewise does not advocate for the interests of the working class as a whole.
 We recognize that the priority of the government is to achieve labour peace, which is the cooperation between employers and employees to follow legal standards to continue the expansion of for-profit economic production.

 The IWW believes that the protection of workers’ rights is best achieved by the workers themselves, through solidarity unionism.
 The latter compels workers of all varying industries to band together under common interests, and likewise empowers them to confront their employers via collective direct action and increase their likelihood of success.